Resource-Efficient Variational Quantum Classifier: Experimental results

-The output of the model can be interpreted in two ways.
-First we can sample each qubit in the Z-basis and obtain bitstrings, or we can estimate the expectation value of Pauli-Z operator on each qubit.
-For our models, both measurement methods are acceptable, and after postprocessing, they provide equivalent information for classification.
-However, measuring expectation values offers a major advantage over sampling bitstrings, as it provides a smoother cost function, enabling the use of gradient-based optimizers within the PennyLane framework.
-In that case, we are going to work with measured expectation values on each qubit, which are single float values in the range $[-1, 1]$.
+The output of the model can be interpreted in two ways \citep{pennylanesample, pennylaneexpval}.
+First, each $j$-th qubit can be measured in the computational Z-basis using the Pauli-Z operator, which yields sampled eigenvalues $m_j \in \{\pm1\}$.
+Alternatively, we can directly estimate the expectation value of the Pauli-Z operator on each qubit from repeated measurement samples.
+For the considered models, both measurement strategies are valid and, after appropriate postprocessing, provide equivalent information for classification.
+Estimating directly the expectation values offers a practical advantage within the PennyLane framework, as it directly yields a smoother cost function that is naively compatible with gradient-based optimization methods.
+Although we experimentally evaluated both approaches, we ultimately chose to sample the eigenvalues of the Pauli-Z operator on each qubit, as this provides greater control over the information that can be extracted from the classical outcomes.

-In our experiments, we implement and evaluate three VQC models that use the same quantum circuit $U_{VQC}(x_i, \theta)$.
-Each model differs mainly in the implementation of the postprocessing procedure.

-\begin{enumerate}[label=(\Alph*)] \item \textbf{Many-Shots model (\emph{M1})}: In this model we take measured value only from the first qubit.
-As we aim to model a local cost and compare it with subsequent models, the measurement result—when sampling bitstrings ($0/1$)—directly corresponds to the predicted label.
-Considering classification based on the expectation value, we include sign of the expectation value, where negative values correspond to class $0$.
-The measurement procedure is repeated $T$ times (where $T$ is the number of shots) for each data point to estimate the probability of each label.

-\item \textbf{Many-Shots model (\emph{M2})}: In contrast to the previous model, measurements are taken from all qubits, allowing the approach to capture the global cost of the circuit.
-In this model, the measurement results—when sampling bitstrings—are mapped to predicted labels using the Hamming distance $\rho_H(b, 0)$ between the measured bitstring and the all-zero bitstring.
-When using expectation values, we sum the values from all qubits, and classification is determined based on the sign of this sum.
-The measurement procedure is repeated $T$ times (where $T$ is the number of shots) for each data point to estimate the probability of each label.